 Read Historical Fiction

-Historical fiction can really bring a period in history alive!
-While historical fiction isn’t all true, generally the setting and way of life will paint a good picture of the time period in a very compelling way.
+Historical fiction can bring history alive!
+While historical fiction isn’t all true, generally the setting and way of life will paint a good picture of the time period in a compelling way.
 The Book of Negroes is an excellent example (for older teens).
 I thoroughly enjoyed reading it myself and learned so much about slavery in the U.S. and Canada that I hadn’t known about before!
 Once you read the book, watch the miniseries.
 It was filmed here in Nova Scotia!

 Enjoy Historical Arts, Crafts & Trades